AnuragSChatterjee/AnuragSChatterjee/README.md

 *Currently open to research collaborations and Summer 2026 internship opportunities in embedded systems, ML infrastructure, medical imaging AI, and energy-efficient computing.*

-`Singapore Citizen · Based in New York City · Open to relocation`
+`Singapore Citizen · New York City · Open to Relocation`

 ⭐ *If you find my work useful, feel free to explore, connect, or collaborate.*